Sodern: Stars Trackers

-Development of the sensor was funded by the European Space Agency (ESA) and The French Space Agency (CNES), and resulted in a radiation-resistant sensor, about half as heavy as the SED (which were 3Kg weight), which consumes only one Watt while operating and which has a precision of one arc second on each of its three axes.
-Sodern has sold more than a hundred of Hydra sensors so far, first of which was launched on September 6, 2012, aboard the French satellite Spot 6.
+Development of the sensor was funded by the European Space Agency (ESA) and The French Space Agency (CNES), and resulted in a radiation-resistant sensor, about half as heavy as the SED (which had a mass of 3 Kg), which consumes only one Watt while operating and which has a precision of one arc second on each of its three axes.
+Sodern has sold more than a hundred of Hydra sensors so far, the first of which was launched in September 2012, aboard the French satellite Spot 6.

 Optical Instrumentation

 In the late 60s, several projects in optical instrumentation have been materialized, such as the strips, bands incorporating all the data exchanged during the operations of air traffic control, as well as the prototype of a mini-camera for the French hospital Val-de-Grâce, detecting gamma and beta rays, to facilitate complete removal of cancerous tumours.

 During the 1980s, Sodern designed the focal plans and the optics for the Meris instrument of the European Space Agency satellite Envisat, provided the cameras for the programs Iasi (CNES) and CALIPSO (CNES/NASA), and the dioptric objective of the Corot instrument, which doesn't observe the Earth but looks into Space searching for exoplanets or studying the seismic activity of the stars.

 By producing Spot1's camera in 1986 (DTA01), Sodern began a long participation in Earth observation programs, providing cameras as much as optical and optronic instruments for the satellites ranges Spot, Helios, Envisat, etc.